-This is a step-by-step guide on how to examine your testicles.
+This is a step-by-step guide on how to check your testicles.
 It explains what you need to do and why it’s important.
-If you have any questions about the self-exam or information on this page, speak to your nurse or doctor.
+If you have any questions about the self-exam, speak to your nurse or doctor.

 Step 1

-Try to do a TSE every week so you become familiar with the size and shape of your testicles.
-This makes it easier to spot if something feels different or abnormal down there.
+Check your testicles every week so you become familiar with their size and shape.
+This makes it easier to spot if something feels different or unusual down there.

 Step 2